ai-coin/KafkaBlockchain/README.md

 This library uses the Bouncy Castle crypto library.
 Apache Maven is required to build this library, and to run the quickstart examples.
 This library is written using Java 10.
+The jar file is shaded such that the dependencies are hidden from any Maven project which includes KafkaBlockchain as a dependency.

 **Goodies**
 Included are utility classes: ByteUtils, KafkaAccess, ZooKeeperAccess, SHA256Hash and Serialization.